 Mataji distributes ladoos on Ganesh Chauth

 Ganesh Chauth is usually celebrated in January when the weather is cold and wintry.
 Devotees and disciples fast without food or water from sunrise to moonrise on this day.

 Jaggery-sesame ladoos and jaggery tea are served to break the fast.
 These are offered to visitors at the sthan or made at home.

 The period from Diwali to Mahashivratri is referred to as the Shakti period.
 During this time, a person’s masculine energy principle becomes passive, while the feminine energy principle becomes dominant.
 Aware of this technicality, practising male spiritualists prefer to keep a low profile in this period, limiting their social interaction with women to a necessary minimum.

 On Ganesh Chauth, a third of the masculine principle reawakens, allowing a man to reclaim a part of the energetic spark that augments his being.
 Finally, on Mahashivratri, the masculine principle of a man’s energy is fully awakened and reasserts its dominance.

-Every year, this day falls forty-one days after Ganesh Chauth, usually in February or March.
+This day falls forty-one days after Ganesh Chauth every year, usually in February or March.

 During Gurudev’s time, the queues would stretch for several kilometres.
 It took three to four days to ensure that all devotees had met with the mahaguru and received his blessings.

 Mahashivratri is celebrated at all sthans, but many devotees from across the world congregate at the Gurgaon sthan during this spiritual festivity.
-The sevadaars are responsible for their food and lodging.
-Food is prepared in large quantities, and langar is served to all visitors from two days before Mahashivratri to two days after.
+The sevadaars are in charge of the visitors’ food and lodging.
+Food is prepared in large quantities, and langar is served to all visitors from two days before to two days after Mahashivratri.

 Following a closer examination of Gurudev’s life, I discovered that almost every occasion became an opportunity for him to serve food to countless others.